Voiced by: Takuya Kimura (JP), Patrick Seitz (EN)

-- Captain Crash: Any car he steps in has a habit of violently exploding on the track.
-Except for the Yellowline finisher, he always miraculously survives unharmed (lampshaded too when he somehow crashes a test car in a desert).
+- Captain Crash: Any car or vehicle he steps in has a habit of violently crashing or exploding (Although usually not intentionally).
+Except for the Yellowline finisher, he always miraculously survives unharmed (Lampshaded too when he somehow crashes a test car in a desert).

-- Nice Guy: His black leather, punkish pompadour and other "road warrior" accessories might make one initially keep their distance, but he's easily one of the most amiable characters in the movie.
+- Dark Is Not Evil: Despite his intimidatingly decorated black leather jacket with spikes on the shoulders, long rockabilly pompadour and other "road warrior" accessories might make one initially keep their distance, but he's easily one of the most amiable characters in the movie.

 Voiced by: Yu Aoi (JP), Michelle Ruff (EN)

 The driver of the Crab Sonoshee.
 The winner of the Yellowline race at the movie's onset.
 Develops a close bond with JP.

 - Action Girl: A given, as a female participant in the Redline race.

 - Badass Biker: Instead of a normal wheel, the Crab Sonoshee has motorcycle handlebars to control it and drives the vehicle with great proficiency.